Charles Babbage: Influence

 It has been written that "what Arthur Young was to agriculture, Charles Babbage was to the factory visit and machinery".
 Babbage's theories are said to have influenced the layout of the 1851 Great Exhibition, and his views had a strong effect on his contemporary George Julius Poulett Scrope.
 Karl Marx argued that the source of the productivity of the factory system was exactly the combination of the division of labour with machinery, building on Adam Smith, Babbage and Ure.
 Where Marx picked up on Babbage and disagreed with Smith was on the motivation for division of labour by the manufacturer: as Babbage did, he wrote that it was for the sake of profitability, rather than productivity, and identified an impact on the concept of a trade.

 John Ruskin went further, to oppose completely what manufacturing in Babbage's sense stood for.
 Babbage also affected the economic thinking of John Stuart Mill.
 George Holyoake saw Babbage's detailed discussion of profit sharing as substantive, in the tradition of Robert Owen and Charles Fourier, if requiring the attentions of a benevolent captain of industry, and ignored at the time.

+Charles Babbage's Saturday night soirées, held from 1828 into the 1840s, were important gathering places for prominent scientists, authors and aristocracy.
+Babbage is credited with importing the "scientific soirée" from France with his well-attended Saturday evening soirées.

 Works by Babbage and Ure were published in French translation in 1830; On the Economy of Machinery was translated in 1833 into French by Édouard Biot, and into German the same year by Gottfried Friedenberg.
 The French engineer and writer on industrial organisation Léon Lalanne was influenced by Babbage, but also by the economist Claude Lucien Bergery, in reducing the issues to "technology".
 William Jevons connected Babbage's "economy of labour" with his own labour experiments of 1870.
 The Babbage principle is an inherent assumption in Frederick Winslow Taylor's scientific management.

 Mary Everest Boole claimed that there was profound influence – via her uncle George Everest – of Indian thought in general and Indian logic, in particular, on Babbage and on her husband George Boole, as well as on Augustus De Morgan:

 Think what must have been the effect of the intense Hinduizing of three such men as Babbage, De Morgan, and George Boole on the mathematical atmosphere of 1830–65.
 What share had it in generating the Vector Analysis and the mathematics by which investigations in physical science are now conducted?